Welcome to today's edition of the Rush 24-7 podcast.

 You've got people out there saying that this major ice and snowstorm has been brought about by global warming.

-And they don't have they apparently have no irony whatsoever that they're blaming global warming on massive winter storms.
+And they don't have, they apparently have no irony whatsoever that they're blaming global warming on massive winter storms.

-We got more snow, we got more winter storms happening in this country.
+We've got more winter storms happening in this country.

 The years are not getting warmer.